MissTipo/EmpowerLink-Nexus/Docs/diagnostics/apigateway_failed_request.md

 **Step 1 – Reproduce and Scope the Issue**

-- Try the failing request yourself with curl or Postman.
+- Try the failing request locally with curl or Postman.

 - Confirm the exact error: is it a 4xx (bad request), 5xx (server issue), or a timeout?